SGD2718/Wordle-Solver/README.md

 For valid guesses, you can click on the tiles to cycle their color between black, yellow, and green.

-If it seems to be taking forever to calculate the best guess, you may want to check the console (the window freezes up while calculating, so a progress bar would do nothing).
-It may be the case that you made an objectively terrible guess.
+If it seems to be taking forever (longer than 2 minutes) to calculate the best guess, it may be the case that you made an objectively terrible guess, or you just got unlucky and ended up eliminating very few words.

+Note that all the contenders for the best guess are calculated at once (using threads) so you may have to wait over a minute for that progress bar to stop displaying 0% (which usually happens when the hint revealed is ⬛️⬛️⬛️⬛️⬛️).